 Human-wildlife conflict, anti-poaching, and conservation techniques

 Conservation in the community:

 Our accommodation is quite unique!
 It consists of a bedroom with an en-suite bathroom in a converted shipping container.
-The room has two single beds, a shelf, and air conditioner.
-The bathroom has a toilet, shower and a hand basin.
+The room has two single beds, a shelf, and an air conditioner.
+The bathroom has a toilet, shower, and a hand basin.
 There is WiFi available.

 *Please note: we will only have 2 participants at a time and they will be required to share a room.*